Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/brainstorm.typ

   name: "Idea 3",
   image: image("brainstorm/goal-rush-idea-3.excalidraw.svg"),
   description: [
     Similar to idea 1, this clamps under the mobile goal.
-However, it clamps onto the mobile goal’s outer rings.
+However, it clamps onto the mobile goal's outer rings.
   ],
   pros: [
     - *Efficiency* - Since it uses a C-channel clamp, this idea would have a strong grip on the mobile goal.